Dobiasd/articles/refactoring_-_an_example_using_kotlin.md

 The code now looks very nice.
 Yes, it's a bit longer than the original, and usually shorter is better.
+However, we converted the entangled spaghetti code to concern-separated ravioli.
+Also, most of the new code is declarative, which is good, because it's harder to make mistakes in it.
+The type system helps us here.
-However, it will now be much simpler to now only to add markdown output, but also to add new discount strategies, because they are nicely isolated.
+It will now be much simpler to not only to add markdown output, but also to add new discount strategies, because they are nicely isolated.
 In addition, the understanding of what is happening is now embedded in the code, such that it can be understood without the need for comments,